YASH-MOHARIR/Guessmetry/README.md

 A community-driven guessing game built on Reddit's Devvit platform where creators craft custom geometric descriptions and players compete to guess what they represent.
 Think reverse Pictionary meets crowd consensus - where the community determines what's "correct"!

-**Play it on Reddit**: Find a Guessmetry post and click "Launch App" to start playing instantly!
+**Play it on Reddit**: Find a Guessmetry post and click "Play Now" to start playing instantly!

 ---